Fully Certified & Insured Commercial Roofing Company.

 However, one of the drawbacks of a modified bitumen roof is an increase in insurance related costs because heat fusing via blow torch is required.

-Why is EPDM, TPO or Modified Bitumen Recommended for a flat roof?
+Why is EPDM, TPO or Modified Bitumen Recommended for a commercial flat roof?

 The traditional method of flat roofing was called “BUR” or built-up roof, which involved alternating layers of asphalt and water-proof materials, and then topping the finished product with gravel.
 This method is very difficult to create a uniformed, proper seal across the entire roof at every single seam and connection, which meant that the roof’s leaked earlier on during the lifespan of the roof and consequently this also meant that the roof required significantly more maintenance.
 Repairs also caused problems because it can be hard to spot the exact source of the leak.